catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

     such as the ``secret`` in the output of the ec2 credentials command.

-Once you have sent off your information to the Catalyst Cloud team and received confirmation, you should start to see .json log files appear in your specified container.
+Once you have sent off your information to the Catalyst Cloud team and received confirmation, you should start to see the log files appear in your specified container.